-Like many multi-child mothers with same sex children, I have my eye on a certain gender this pregnancy.
+Like many multi-child mothers with same-sex children, I have my eye on a certain gender this pregnancy.
 While I’m not much for wives tales, one particular suggestion caught my more scientifically-swayed side.
-It’s often said that pregnancy symptoms can predict baby gender due to the difference in hormones a girl or boy baby require.
+It’s often said that pregnancy symptoms can predict baby gender.
+This is suggested to be due to the difference in hormones a girl or boy baby require.
 A quick poll of pregnancy symptoms and sexes of said pregnancy’s offspring on my Facebook page for parents, which boosts about ten thousand, however, found no theme in pregnancy symptoms and sex of the child.
 Still curious, I voted to dig just a little deeper.

-Do girls and boys really cause different hormone surges during pregnancy making it possible to predict baby gender based on pregnancy symptoms?
+Do girls and boys really cause different hormone surges during pregnancy?
+Is it possible to predict baby gender based on pregnancy symptoms?

-The real test of this wives tale lies solely in the supposed scientific basis, if it’s false that hormone levels don’t vary with the sex of your baby then the whole idea is blown to diaper bits.
-Luckily, it isn’t false.
-Numerous studies have supported that hormone levels do indeed vary depending on the sex of your baby as early as three weeks along.
+The real test of this wives tale lies solely in the supposed scientific basis.
+If it’s false that hormone levels don’t vary with the sex of your baby, then the whole idea is blown to diaper bits.
+Luckily, it isn’t false, at least based on studies done so far.
+Research does currently support that hormone levels vary depending on the sex of your baby as early as three weeks along.

 Hormones high in girls to predict baby gender: